 It is absolutely necessary that each student have in the on file all current phone numbers for which parents can be reached during the day.
 If your number changes, please contact the school immediately to let us know the new number.
 In addition, we must have at least four local phone numbers, for local residents who could be contacted in case of an emergency during which a parent/guardian cannot be contacted.
-Any changes in parent/guardian or contact telephone numbers should be communicated with the homeroom teacher and with our school office to update the online portal for your child.
+Any changes in parent/guardian or contact telephone numbers should be made in the online system and communicated with the homeroom teacher.